 - Essential vitamin intake, including vitamin D, vitamin C, and iron

 - Proper hair cair

 - Avoid harsh treatments such as bleaching and dying

 Other underlying conditions, such as alopecia, can cause hair loss that needs a proper diagnosis by a healthcare professional.

 If you begin to experience hair loss which includes bald spots, patchiness, thinning, or clumps falling out, it may be time for you to schedule an appointment with your dermatologist.
 Hair loss can be worrisome, and navigating it can even be an emotional stressor.
-If you are interested in making a treatment plan, call our office today at 919-781-1050, or visit our website to book an appointment.
+If you are interested in making a treatment plan, call our office today at 919-781-1050.